 Refractory case, with associated lateral ankle pain and instability, or anatomic variants and SPR lesions need to undergo to surgical intervention, such as debridement, re-suturing and attachment of the tendon.
 If lateral ankle instability is present, the tendon lesion should be repaired at the same time of the ligament stabilization [2].
 The longitudinal lesion is repaired with a side-to-side suture, combined with the reconstruction of SPR and the excision of the degenerative tissue.
-After surgery, a plaster cast is used for 2-6 weeks; after 6-8 weeks, the rehabilitation training can be initiated.
-After approximatively 12 weeks, the patient can resume the agonistic activity.
 The results of the surgical treatment are satisfactory in most patients [2], usually with a restored level of activity and without any further instability.

+Also different surgical techniques were proposed for peroneal tear and instability (e.g. bone block procedures, tissue transfer procedures, and rerouting procedures), however, the advantages of the proposed approach include better cosmesis, less soft tissue dissection, no wound retraction needed, detection of coexisting pathology, less postoperative pain, less peritendinous fibrosis, and less subjective tightness at peroneal tendons [10].

 This case suggests that timely integrated imaging could be helpful not only in order to diagnose peroneal injuries but also to detect associated conditions that could be extremely relevant for surgical planning.
 This is extremely important in the management of the athletes, which have to rapidly resume sports activities after an accident.
 Split lesion of PB is usually underdiagnosed: in this case, radiograph findings were immediately suspected for a lateral compartment lesion, confirmed by second level exams.
-The early diagnosis allowed the patient to reduce recovery time and promptly restart agonistic practices.
+The early diagnosis allowed the patient to reduce recovery time and promptly restart sport practices.

 Moreover, ultrasound imaging, thanks to its dynamic capabilities, can be an effective practical option for evaluating lateral ankle instability, especially in cases of partial SPR tears and slight peroneal tendon subluxation.

+ARTICLE HIGHLIGHTS

+Case characteristics

+Left ankle pain after an inversion injury, muscle functional impairment.

+Clinical diagnosis

+Swollen left ankle.

+Differential diagnosis

+Differential diagnosis includes fibular malleolus fracture .

+Laboratory diagnosis

+Unremarkable laboratory examination.

+Imaging diagnosis

+A radiography of the ankle excluded bone fracture but revealed the detachment of an osseous fragment; ultrasound demonstrated a diffuse and a split lesion of the PB; MRI scan confirmed the PB split lesion and detects the avulsion of the fibular insertion of the SPR and a shallow retro-malleolar groove with associated anterior luxation of the peroneus brevis tendon.

+Pathological diagnosis

+Pathologic diagnosis was unnecessary.

+Treatment

+RICE treatment consists of rest, ice, compression, and elevation, anti-inflammatory can also be prescribed to reduce inflammation.
+Surgical treatment involves a side-to-side suture, combined with the reconstruction of SPR and the excision of the degenerative tissue.

+Related reports

+None.

+Term explanation

+None.

+Experiences and lessons

+This case suggests that integrated imaging is helpful for injury diagnosis and surgical planning.